mathieureygaerts/zhu-li/README.md

 Before running the script, you need to set a few environment variables: `VOSK_MODEL_PATH`, `MQTT_SERVER`.

-This script use Vosk, a speech recognition toolkit.
+By default, this script uses Vosk, a speech recognition toolkit.
 It supports multiple languages and have small models than can run on a raspberry pi.
 Download the model you want from `https://alphacephei.com/vosk/`.
 I tested this with the `vosk-model-small-en-us-0.15` model.